 This major is no longer accepting new students.
 For other majors offered by this department, see (Economics of Sustainable Development and Management) and (Environmental and Natural Resource Economics).

-Athletic Training

-Athletic Training became a graduate degree program in 2019.
-Students entering the University of Connecticut will not be eligible to earn a bachelor’s degree in Athletic Training.
-Students who wish to pursue a degree in Athletic Training can complete an undergraduate degree in Exercise Science to prepare to make application to the Master of Science Athletic Training program.

 Diagnostic Genetic Sciences

 The Diagnostic Genetic Sciences (DGS) major is an educational and clinical training program in genetic and genomic testing leading to a Bachelor of Science degree.
 Genetic and genomic testing information is used for screening, diagnosing, prognosticating and monitoring many human diseases.
 Diagnostic genetic scientists are credentialed professionals critical to the research, application and translation of genetics and genomics to personalized or precision medicine.
 Students in the DGS professional degree program complete requirements for diagnostic molecular sciences which is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) (5600 N. River Rd, Suite 70, Rosemont IL 60018-5119; 773-714-8880).
 The DGS curriculum includes on-campus didactic and laboratory coursework and an off-site clinical and research internship at an affiliated laboratory.
 Graduates are eligible to sit for the American Society for Clinical Pathology (ASCP) Board of Certification examination in molecular biology (MB) immediately upon graduation.